ObjectRocket Database Configuration

 Radio buttons have been around for a long, long time and they're not the most slick looking of UI components, so they had to be repackaged in some way as to make them interesting for the user to interact with.
 I decided to start with "selectable" buttons that would dynamically change state between "unselected", "selected" and "disabled" based on the user's input.

 Wireframes were created around this idea, and passed around for feedback.
-General consensus was that it could be something cool, and something our competitors didn't seem to have at the time, and that as a solution, it met more than 2 of the criteria we had specified.
+General consensus was that it was an innovative solution, and something our competitors didn't seem to have at the time, and that as a solution, it met more than two points of the criteria we had specified.

 I played around with the idea of differentiating the parameters by color, but found that this could be visually too overwhelming on the eye, especially since there might be a large number of options for certain databases.
 I decided to narrow the color palette considerably, and perhaps play with the button states based on stroke and fill or perhaps add an icon.